 4. National Museum of Natural History in the Philippines

 The newly-opened museum is brimming with new pieces and historical artifacts.
 It houses the most important ethnographic, anthropological, archaeological and visual artistry of the country from the prehistoric period to the modern times.
 If you find yourself walking along the streets of Padre Burgos Avenue, Rizal Park, Ermita, Manila, this landmark is a must-see.
 Looking into the history of one’s country is vital in understanding its culture and people.
-So if you find yourself seeking for a budget-friendly activity in the metro, we suggest you explore the National Museum of Natural History.
+So if you find yourself seeking a budget-friendly activity in the metro, we suggest you explore the National Museum of Natural History.

 5. Batu Caves in Malaysia

 Situated in Malaysia, Batu Caves is a limestone hill with a series of caves and temples that are said to be 400 million years old.
-It is being guarded by the Hindu deity Lord Murugan, so it’s not doubt that this is one of Malaysia’s national treasure.
+It is being guarded by the Hindu deity Lord Murugan, so it’s no doubt that this is one of Malaysia’s national treasures.
 A majestic scene can be witnessed upon entering these caves, such as monkeys welcoming guests, bats fluttering beneath a light that seeps through the hills, as well as glowing stalactites.

 6. Wat Arun in Thailand

-158 Thanon Wang Doem, Khwaeng Wat Arun, Khet Bangkok Yai, Krung Thep Maha Nakhon 10600, Thailand
+Location: 158 Thanon Wang Doem, Khwaeng Wat Arun, Khet Bangkok Yai, Krung Thep Maha Nakhon 10600, Thailand

 Entrance Fee: 4 USD